Skip to content

 User Trust

-We score each provider on six criteria using a 1 to 10 scale. iGaming Fit carries the most weight at 25% because that is what matters most for gambling operators.
-Geographic Coverage gets 20%.
-Security and Compliance, Fees and Pricing, and Tech and Integration each get 15%.
-User Trust rounds it out at 10%.
-The final score is a weighted average of all six.
+We score each provider on 5 weighted criteria using a 1 to 10 scale. iGaming Fit carries the most weight at 30% because that is what matters most for gambling operators.
+Geographic Coverage gets 22%.
+Security & Compliance gets 20%.
+Fees & Pricing gets 16%.
+Tech & Integration gets 12%.
+The final score is a weighted average of those 5.
+Trustpilot is shown for context but carries no weight, since player reviews of casinos are not a read on B2B acquiring quality.

 Score Explanation

 The scoring algorithm on this site is built for PSPs serving iGaming operators.
 Banking Circle is not a PSP and Banking Circle's product is not consumer payments.
 Read the scores accordingly.
-Security and Geographic Coverage are the only dimensions where the math reflects something real — Banking Circle holds more banking licences than any PSP in our database, and 24-currency direct clearing through one institution is unique among providers we've reviewed. iGaming Fit comes out low for the same reason a steel mill scores low on a SaaS-fit benchmark: wrong category.
+Security and Geographic Coverage are the only dimensions where the math reflects something real: Banking Circle holds more banking licences than any PSP in our database, and 24-currency direct clearing through one institution is unique among providers we've reviewed. iGaming Fit comes out low for the same reason a steel mill scores low on a SaaS-fit benchmark: wrong category.
 Fees can't be benchmarked because there is no published rate card.
-User Trust at 2.8/10 (1.4 Trustpilot × 2) is mathematically accurate and editorially misleading — almost every negative review on the profile is a consumer of a different company writing about Banking Circle by mistake.
+User Trust at 2.8/10 (1.4 Trustpilot × 2) is mathematically accurate and editorially misleading, since almost every negative review on the profile is a consumer of a different company writing about Banking Circle by mistake.

 Who Is Banking Circle Best For?

-Weighted scoring across six criteria
+Weighted scoring across five criteria

 Recommended For

-PSPs needing settlement rails.
+• PSPs needing settlement rails.
 Payment service providers who need direct clearing access in EUR, GBP, DKK, SEK, CHF and AUD without managing a stack of correspondent-bank relationships.
 The case for Banking Circle here is concrete: Paysafe's Global Head of Bank Relationships publicly credits the partnership for letting Paysafe offer instant settlement and Virtual IBANs across multiple jurisdictions ahead of legacy banks.
 If you are running a PSP serving iGaming operators, Banking Circle is plausibly already in your evaluation pipeline.
 If you are an iGaming operator, this section is not about you.

-Banks managing cross-border flows.
+• Banks managing cross-border flows.
 Mid-tier banks and digital banks needing modern API-driven access to local clearing schemes (SEPA Instant, FPS, RIX-Instant, TIPS DKK, NPP, SIC) without the cost of joining each scheme directly.
 Banking Circle's value here is the wholesale arbitrage: it has direct membership in clearing systems most fintech banks cannot join, and it resells that access via a single Connect API.

-Crypto natives wanting fiat on/off-ramp.
+• Crypto natives wanting fiat on/off-ramp.
 Crypto-native firms needing regulated fiat on/off-ramp under MiCA.
 Banking Circle's CASP licence (granted 15 April 2026) plus its banking licence is a combination only a handful of EU institutions hold.
 USDC, USDG and EURI settle 24/7 instant.
 BCB Group selected Banking Circle specifically for crypto client payments.
 ClearBank Europe is the nearest competitor with MiCA approval (April 2026, AFM).

 Not Recommended For

-PSPs without strong compliance.
+• PSPs without strong compliance.
 Small PSPs without a mature AML and compliance stack.
 Bank KYB takes 8-16 weeks and rejections are common.
 Banking Circle qualifies clients on licensing, AML programme depth, beneficial-ownership transparency and projected flow volumes.
 Modulr or Currencycloud are more accessible for smaller fintechs.

-Teams needing transparent pricing.
+• Teams needing transparent pricing.
 Operators or PSPs that want a published rate card to compare offers.
 Banking Circle prices every relationship custom.
 There is no list price for SEPA Instant origination, FX, virtual IBAN issuance or stablecoin settlement.
-Procurement teams need real benchmarking work — typically against ClearBank, Currencycloud, Modulr and Clear Junction — to know if the quote is competitive.
+Procurement teams need real benchmarking work, typically against ClearBank, Currencycloud, Modulr and Clear Junction, to know if the quote is competitive.

 Geographic Coverage

-Supported regions and market focus
+Per-market verdict, regions, and market focus

 Regions

-Europe
+• Europe

-Nordics
+• Nordics

-UK
+• UK

-North America
+• North America

-Asia-Pacific
+• Asia-Pacific

 Coverage Analysis

 Operationally global but not via country count.
 The right metric is settlement currencies and clearing schemes.
-24 currencies settle through Banking Circle, with 10+ direct local clearing memberships: SEPA and SEPA Instant for EUR, Faster Payments and Bacs for GBP, RIX-Instant for SEK, TIPS DKK for DKK, NPP for AUD (via the ASL acquisition completed January 2025), and SIC for CHF (live since June 2025 — the fifth major European currency added to the local-rail set, alongside EUR/GBP/DKK/SEK).
+24 currencies settle through Banking Circle, with 10+ direct local clearing memberships: SEPA and SEPA Instant for EUR, Faster Payments and Bacs for GBP, RIX-Instant for SEK, TIPS DKK for DKK, NPP for AUD (via the ASL acquisition completed August 2025), and SIC for CHF (live since June 2025, the fifth major European currency added to the local-rail set, alongside EUR/GBP/DKK/SEK).
 Branches in Denmark, Sweden, Germany, Norway, Poland, the Czech Republic and the UK.
 Subsidiaries in Liechtenstein (credit institution licence), Singapore (MAS In-Principle Approval for Major Payment Institution licence) and Australia (BC Payments Australia plus ASL, an authorised deposit-taking institution).
 Banking Circle US is a chartered bank under the Connecticut Department of Banking, opened with a Stamford, CT headquarters and grew from 5 to 24 staff and contractors in its first year.

 Regional Breakdown